ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 * [Distribution] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#distribution)
 * [Summary] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#summary)

-Any of the chart types allows a huge number of configuration - to fully leverage the power of GoldenCheetah charts, you have
+The configuration of a chart is stored when the chart is added to the 'Chart Bar'.

 ## Metric Trends